|Text: James 5:7-8

 "Well," replied a Latvian Christian, "fifty years is a long time, but not an eternity.
 We always managed to take the long view."

 And the long view is that teeth-clenched patience the Latvians were sure that God would in his own time and in his own way deliver his people.
 They patiently waited for the day when their religious freedom would be restored.

 And that leads me to another aspect of patience.
 Patience also implies steadfastness, waiting it out, or in modern jargon, "hanging in there" and persisting.
 William Wilberforce "hung in there" for over 20 years campaigning to end slavery.
-Slavery ended only after his death, but it ended because Wilberforce was patient and steadfast in his determination.
+A Bill to abolish slavery in the colonies was passed as he lay on his death bed.
+Slavery ended because Wilberforce was patient and persistent in his determination.

 This kind of steadfast patience can also mean putting up with unfortunate and even intolerable circumstances.
 This can be seen in our relationships with one another.
 Patience is a fruit of the Holy Spirit and is listed along with love, joy, peace, kindness, compassion, self-control.
 If others irritate us we can sure that we are irritating others too, by our habits and attitudes.
 The Bible encourages us to be patient with one another and not allow impatience leads us to grumbling, bitterness or resentment.
 In the power of the Spirit we are patient with one another and make allowances for one another's weaknesses and annoying habits.
 Simply, we "hang in there" and don't give up on people even if they are really annoying at times.